Nstamour-art/XogotDocs/Documentation.docc/Manual/editor/command_line_tutorial.md

 --fixed-fps<fps> | Force a fixed number of frames per second.
 This setting disables real-time synchronization.
 --delta-smoothing<enable> | Enable or disable frame delta smoothing ('enable', 'disable').
 --print-fps | Print the frames per second to the stdout.
+--editor-pseudolocalization | Enable pseudolocalization for the editor and the project manager.

 **Standalone tools**